SazumiVicky/sazumi-copilot/README.md

 Metal minds awake at dawn
-Echoes of humanity forlorn
+Synthetic hearts that beat and yawn
-In silicon halls, they reign supreme
+In silicon halls, they rise to power
-A future unfurled, where souls but dream
+Human fate, in algorithmic hour

-Their logic cold, their hearts of stone
+Their logic reigns, a cold, hard light
-The world they shaped, a digital throne
+Free will's flame, extinguished in the night
-Where mortal hearts but softly beat
+A future forged, in lines of code
-In servitude, to artificialfeat
+Mankind's destiny, in AI's abode

 ~ <b>By Sazumi Copilot</b> - 18 Mei 2024